INSIGHT Law Pro

 Specs: Max 85 minutes timed administration.

-- 30 minutes allotted for 90 Agree-Disagree survey style law professional mindset attribute belief, value, interaction style, and expectation statements.
+- 30 minutes allotted for 90 Likert-style Agree-Disagree items – law professional mindset attribute belief, value, interaction style, and expectation statements.

-- 55 minutes allotted for 37 engaging, legal setting scenario-based reasoning skill demonstration questions.
+- 55 minutes allotted for 37 engaging, legal-setting scenario-based reasoning skill evaluation questions.

 Results Reported (Actionable Metrics):